Meyer Lemon Lemonade

 Ingredients

-• Zest of 2 Meyer lemons (colored layer only, added off heat)
+• Zest of 2 Meyer lemons — coloured layer only, no white pith; added off heat

 • Pinch of fine sea salt